 Yesterday, Today, & Tomorrow

-Besides Sefiras HaOmer, there is no other point on the Jewish calendar when we can point to a day and proclaim that we are doing a bit more today that we did yesterday, and will do a bit more tomorrow than we do today.
+Besides Sefiras HaOmer, there is no other point on the Jewish calendar when we can point to a day and proclaim that we are doing a bit more today than we did yesterday, and will do a bit more tomorrow than we do today.
 That simple progression, easily charted, is the ultimate expression of Sefiras HaOmer.
 Almost never are we capable of graphing a straight-line progression in our lives, yet this is the essential task of Sefiras HaOmer.
 It is also, though, a crucial idea in our service of God, and talmud Torah in particular.

 We cannot jump to the next step before we have completed taking the one we are in the middle of right now.
 We cannot turn the page until we have finished reading, and understanding the one currently before us.
 How many times in our lives do we learn the same halachos, hear the same interesting tidbit or fact, or get taught the same information, only to forget it each time?
 We cannot move on until we have fully processed what is at hand.
 Indeed, none other than Pirkei Avos (4:22) prescribes a steadily advancing curriculum in which complete mastery of one subject must precede the taking on of another.
 Much like training to run a marathon — adding a slight increase in distance each day, until running a marathon becomes possible as each prior distance becomes more and more natural — so too, must there be a clear, slow, and steady progression in one’s avodas HaShem.